xsf/xmpp.org/content/community/operators-rules.md

 ## About the XMPP Operators Channel

 The XMPP Operators Channel is located at [operators@muc.xmpp.org](xmpp:operators@muc.xmpp.org?join).
 It is a place primarily for operators of federated XMPP services, to have civil and low-bar discourse and resolution of interoperability issues.
-In addition to that primary purpose, it is also a place for the wider XMPP community (including end-users and operators of non-federated servers) to get in touch with operators to resolve issues, report abuse or any other service related topic.
+In addition to that primary purpose, it is also a place for the wider XMPP community (including end-users and operators of non-federated servers) to get in touch with operators to resolve issues, report abuse (see below for important notes on that!) or any other service related topic.

 ## Code of Conduct